mui/material-ui/docs/src/pages/guides/composition/composition-es.md

 ### How does it work?

-The component will render like this:
+The custom component will be rendered by Material-UI like this:

 ```js
 return React.createElement(props.component, props)